azmi0119/akash-scripting-tools/README.md

 - Suitable For all types of Projects.
 - Open Source

-## ⭐ For Whom is Dash UI ?
+## ⭐ For Whom is Dashboard ?

 - For Developers, who want to create their new projects implementing these features.
 This will save a lots of your development time.
 - For Learners, who want to learn about in Depth Laravel and dig deeper into Eloquent Relationships.

-## ⭐ Why Dash UI ?
+## ⭐ Why Dashboard ?

-Dash UI is combined with Laravel 9 + Bootstrap 5.
+DashUIDashboard is combined with Laravel 9 + Bootstrap 5.
 This also includes many inbuild components which are required for building a complete Admin Panel, like Charts, Graphs, Cards, Layouts, Tables.
-Dash UI is completely responsive, so you can view it on any device.
+Dashboard is completely responsive, so you can view it on any device.

 > Open Source